sgoodfriend/rl-algo-impls/rl_algo_impls/microrts/technical-description.md

 on 64×64 maps. squnet-map64 averages 70 ms per turn on Google Colab CPUs.

 These speed gains came at the cost of model capacity.
-DoubleCone has 18 convolutional layers at full map resolution (8 residual blocks plus input and output convolutions). squnet has 6 (2 residual blocks).
+DoubleCone has 18 convolutional layers at full map resolution (8 residual blocks plus input and output convolutional layers). squnet has 6 full-resolution convolutional layers (2 residual blocks).
 In total, DoubleCone has 16 residual blocks. squnet has 7. squnet-64 uses only 64 channels instead of 128 used by DoubleCone and squnet-32.

 While squnet-16 (not used in the competition) did learn to beat advanced scripts with 200 million steps of training, squnet-32 and squnet-64 managed only a 40% win-rate, never